Skip to content

 Nantes

-When a building takes more than 400 years to be complete, you know that this is going to be a one-of-a-kind building and the Cathédrale Saint-Pierre-et-Saint-Paul sure is!
-The construction of the Cathédrale Saint-Pierre-et-Saint-Paul, or simply Nantes Cathedral, began in 1434, and it wasn’t finished until 1891.
+When a building takes more than 400 years to complete, you know it will be unique- and the Cathédrale Saint-Pierre-et-Saint-Paul sure is!
+Construction of the Cathédrale Saint-Pierre-et-Saint-Paul, or simply Nantes Cathedral, began in 1434 and wasn’t finished until 1891.

 The bewitching, striking Gothic cathedral is listed as a historical monument by the French Ministry of Culture.
-The Roman Catholic, white-stoned facade is 37.5 meters, making it taller than the Notre-Dame Cathedral in Paris.
+Its Roman Catholic, white-stoned facade is 37.5 meters taller than the Notre Dame Cathedral in Paris.

-Besides taking some seriously gorgeous photos while there, you have to stop by the French masterpiece tomb of François II and Marguerite de Foix inside the cathedral.
-You also can’t miss the 11th-century Romanesque crypt, which presents an exhibition of the cathedral’s history, and don’t forget the excellent pipe organ as well.
+Besides taking some seriously gorgeous photos while there, you must stop by the French masterpiece tomb of François II and Marguerite de Foix inside the cathedral.
+You also can’t miss the 11th-century Romanesque crypt, which presents an exhibition of the cathedral’s history, and don’t forget the excellent pipe organ.

-After taking your tour of the cathedral, we recommend going for a pleasant stroll in the nearby Parc de la Psallette, which is a lovely verdant courtyard with a view of the whole cathedral.
-Visiting the cathedral is definitely one of the top things to do in Nantes.
+After taking your cathedral tour, we recommend a pleasant stroll in the nearby Parc de la Psallette.
+This lovely verdant courtyard has a view of the whole cathedral.
+Visiting the cathedral is one of the top things to do in Nantes.

 Château des Ducs de Bretagne